opendocsg/slw-judgments-backfill/2013_SGHC_217/report.md

 17     It should be noted that the Defendant did not argue that the Plaintiff did not have a good arguable case.
 It centred on the second requirement of a real risk of dissipation of assets, which will be addressed below.

-18     With regard to the court’s role in an application for the discharge of an _ex parte_ Mareva injunction, the Court of Appeal in _Tay Long Kee Impex Pte Ltd v Tan Beng Huwah (trading as Sin Kwang Wah)_ [2000] 1 SLR(R) 786 (“ _Tay Long Kee Impex_ ”) has laid down the following principles:
+18     With regard to the court’s role in an application for the discharge of an _ex parte_ Mareva injunction, the Court of Appeal in _Tay Long Kee Impex Pte Ltd v Tan Beng Huwah (trading as Sin Kwang Wah)_ <span class="citation">[2000] 1 SLR(R) 786</span> (“ _Tay Long Kee Impex_ ”) has laid down the following principles:

  (a) An applicant for an ex parte interlocutory injunction has a duty to make full and frank disclosure.
 The duty to disclose applies not only to material facts known to the applicant but also such additional facts which he would have known if he had made proper inquiries.
 The extent of the inquiries which an applicant should make would have to depend on the facts and circumstances prevailing in that particular case (at [21]).